Are you looking to create your very own custom floor plan for your upcoming event on Remo?

 - You must add buffer seats to your floor plan (above your expected number of guests) to allow guests to move around!
 Our algorithm automatically fills up 80% of the seats on a floor and then moves on to filling the next floor.
 So, for example, if you’ve got 40 expected guests and you want to keep them all on a single floor, you need to design at least 50 seats (80% of 50 = 40)

-- However, the total maximum number of seats you can have is 120, and the total minimum number of seats is 25.
-This number includes buffer seats, the seats in your green room (see section 5 below), but not admin seats (see section 4 below).
+- However, the total maximum number of seats you can have is 125, and the total minimum number of seats is 25.
+The number of seats only includes the number of guest seats (it does not include seats in your green room (see section 5 below), or host seats (see section 4 below)).

 A lot of event hosts choose to keep this seat ‘invisible’ so guests don’t get confused, but the choice is yours!
 If you want to make it invisible, you can just insert a circle (size: 55px by 55px) and then remove any fill and/or border color

-If you want to make the admin seat visible just go ahead and copy and paste one of your seat layers from before or design a new seat design the same way
+If you want to make the host seat visible just go ahead and copy and paste one of your seat layers from before or design a new seat design the same way

 Either way, once you’ve created your admin seat, group all the elements together and create another layer.
 Name this layer “admin-seat”.
 Make sure this layer is under the respective table layer as well.

-Repeat this for all the tables where you want an admin seat.
+Repeat this for all the tables where you want a host seat.

-You can only have one admin seat per table
+You can only have one host seat per table

-CHECKPOINT 2: Quick check, each of your table layers should begin with “table-” and they should contain seats (with layers starting with “seat”), a text element (named “name” in the layer panel) and an admin seat if you wanted one (with a layer starting with “admin-seat”) and should look something like this:
+CHECKPOINT 2: Quick check, each of your table layers should begin with “table-” and they should contain seats (with layers starting with “seat”), a text element (named “name” in the layer panel), and an admin seat if you wanted one (with a layer starting with “admin-seat”).
+Each of your table layer should look something like this:

 5. Green Room

-Only event hosts and registered speakers can access the stage area so it’s commonly used as a private meeting room or green room before presentations.
+Only event hosts and registered speakers can access the green room area so it’s commonly used as a private meeting room or green room before presentations.

-The stage can be any shape or size, and placed anywhere on the floor plan (provided it stays within the conference area)
+The green room can be any shape or size, and placed anywhere on the floor plan (if you want your guests to see it when it first loads, remember to place it within your conference area rectangle)

-If you want hosts and speakers to be able to enter the stage area, you need to add seats on the stage as well.
+If you want hosts and speakers to be able to enter the green room area, you need to add seats in the green room as well.
 These seats, again, can be invisible (no fill or border colour) or have a fancy design, but whichever option you go for, each seat needs an individual layer named “seat” (which is the same process as adding seats to your table).

-The maximum number of seats you can have on stage is the same as the maximum number of guests you can have per table.
+The maximum number of seats you can have in the green room is the same as the maximum number of guests you can have per table.

 |A stage with ‘invisible’ seats||A stage with ‘visible’ seats|

-Once you’ve created the stage and the seats on the stage, group all these elements together and create another layer.
+Once you’ve created the green room and the seats in the green room, group all these elements together and create another layer.
 Name this layer “table-stage”

 It should look like this: